Shopify/twine/README.md

 ## Twine.register

-Optionally register a callback that will be called when the context that registers it is finished binding.
+Registers a function to be called when the currently binding node and its children have finished binding.

 Example: